richzhang/colorization/README.md

 ![Teaser Image](http://richzhang.github.io/colorization/resources/images/teaser4.jpg)

-### Note ###

-**Sept 2020** The original implementation is in the master branch and was in Caffe.
-Since it has been 3-4 years, I decided to make a simple PyTorch test-time script.
+**Sept 2020 Update** Since it has been 3-4 years, I decided decided to make a minimal PyTorch test-time script and make this the master branch.
 I also added our interactive method from SIGGRAPH 2017 (which can also do automatic colorization).

 ### Quick and easy start